 They focus on implementation of the HTML5 canvas API on a flat VR surface, opening potential for 2d interfaces, text, images, and graphics within a virtual world.

-I developed the brand identity and website of a series of Massachusetts high school hackathons with over one hundred attendees.
+I developed the brand identity, materials, and website of a series of Massachusetts high school hackathons with over one hundred attendees.